DSTECHNO/simOptDST/EUROCC/Stage1/README.md

-# Stage 1: Optimization of width and height of slots
+# Stage 1: Optimization of width and height of the slots

 							GENERAL DESCRIPTIONS